 Justin: I’m not aware of any, but I’d love to be proven wrong.
 I think these kinds of things tend to be discussed more one-on-one, though, which is OK, too!

 Gina: ^^ What Justin said.

 Reinvented marketing specialist by day.
 Wife and mom by morning, day and night.
 Heart eager to serve.
-Also, I like cussing and Jesus.
+I’ve been known to cuss but I love Jesus.

 Justin Myers is the news automation editor at The Associated Press, where he helps plan and build tools to help other AP journalists.
 He’s part of the AP’s data journalism team, and he previously has worked on data journalism and interactive graphics at The Chronicle of Higher Education, The Chronicle of Philanthropy and the PBS NewsHour.